JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### sinceBuild
 {id="patchpluginxml-task-sincebuild"}

-The lower bound of the version range to be patched – will be set for the `since-build` attribute of the `<idea-version>` tag.
+The lower bound of the version range to be patched used in the `since-build` attribute of the `<idea-version>` tag.

 {style="narrow"}
 Type